transcom/mymove-docs/docs/backend/testing/run-e2e-tests.md

 ## Automated tests artifacts from continuous integration

-:::note Artifacts overview call-out
+:::note External documentation call-out
-Please note that the Artifacts overview is the main area that's important to read.
+The intention of this documentation is to not repeat the official docs.
+At the time of this writing, the documentation being referenced contains an _Artifacts overview_ section is the main area that shows where Artifacts are stored in the CircleCI UI.
 :::

 Currently we use CircleCI to store artifacts of failed Cypress tests.
 These are